This document describes the core concepts and architecture of the Avalanche network.

 Avalanche protocols are lightweight and sustainable.
 Unlike Nakamoto protocols, they use very little energy, and when there is no work to do, the system quiesces (waits in a low-energy-consumption state.)

 Finally, Avalanche protocols are highly secure.
 Because they operate without a leader, they are immune to a large class of attacks that other consensus protocol families face.
-The large number of validators ensures immutability and censorship resistance that proof-of-work protocols, backed by small numbers of mining pools, cannot achieve.
+A large number of validators ensures immutability and censorship resistance that proof-of-work protocols, backed by small numbers of mining pools, cannot achieve.
 Most projects that use proof-of-stake attempt to scale by delegating validation to a subcommittee.
 The cost of violating safety in such a system is only as low as the cost of corrupting any subcommittee, which may be very low.
 In Avalanche protocols, such delegation is not necessary because the protocol allows every validator to have a first-hand say in consensus.

 Those interested in a more technical, in-depth discussion of Avalanche should read the Avalanche whitepaper.